MedusaRE/Medusa/README.md

-        rome              - a subcomponent of the Medusa Project to write a modern C++ TUI framework based on ncurses. submodules        - Git submodules not maintained by the Medusa Project work              - work in progress components / sideprojects for the Medusa Project, such as a text editor
+        rome              - a subcomponent of the Medusa Project to write a modern C++ TUI framework based on ncurses. submodules        - Git submodules not maintained by the Medusa Project vienna            - a subcomponent/subproject of the Medusa Project to develop a free (libre) decompiler for both native code, and bytecode.
+        work              - work in progress components / sideprojects for the Medusa Project, such as a text editor
     res:                  - resources, such as GIMP project files, images, and